A local’s list of the top tourist attractions near Munich you can visit in one day.

 15. Schleissheim Palace (30 min)

 Most tourists visit the Nymphenburg Palace and the Munich Residence, but very few know that there is actually a third spectacular palace very close to Bavaria’s capital.
 Schloss Schleissheim was meant to rival Versaille and was built to help the Prince-Elector Max Emanuel gain the imperial german throne.
 The ambitious ensemble fell into disuse soon after his death and was subsequently opened to the public as a museum.
+For me, it’s one of the best photo spots in Munich!

 This is probably the reason why the huge Baroque park was never changed in the 19th century when English landscape parks were en vogue.
 The best part: There are actually three palaces in Schleissheim.
 You can more or less ignore the old palace houses where you’ll find a quaint museum about religious ceremonies around the world.
 But the beautiful Lustheim palace in the park is quite noteworthy, not only for its beauty but because there is one of the most important collections of early Meissen porcelain inside.